deeplearning4j/deeplearning4j/understandingRBMs.md

 So maybe from your initial Market Street data point, you would have a 50 percent chance of ending up with Van Ness as well; a 10 percent chance of getting FDR; and a 20 percent chance of Shilshole.
 But from the deeper node of Market + Van Ness, you have a *99 percent chance* of ending up classified as San Francisco.
 The same goes for New York and Seattle, respectively.

 Likewise, while many numeral-images — 1, 4, 5 and 7 — contain more or less vertical bars, only three of them also contain horizontal bars.
 And of those, only the 4 allows the two bars to cross forming four 90 degree angles.
-Thus, enlarging the groups of features identified at once also increases the likelihood that those increasingly rare feature-groups correlate with a single numeral-image.
+Thus, enlarging the groups of features per node as you move deeper also raises the likelihood that those increasingly rare feature-groups correlate with a single numeral-image.

 ### markov chains